georgepaul171/Research-Project/bpd/28May/resultsBayesianARD/README.md

 5. May capture simpler relationships more effectively

 ## Future Improvements
-1. Implement cross-validation for more robust evaluation
-2. Add more sophisticated feature engineering
+1. Add more sophisticated feature engineering
-3. Experiment with different prior specifications
+2. Experiment with different prior specifications
-4. Incorporate temporal aspects of building energy usage
-5. Add model selection criteria (e.g., BIC, AIC)
+3. Incorporate climate data using ZIP code